gavinafgee/Rubyblog/README.md

 #Rubyblog

-Kicking the tires with the Some Ruby and Ruby on Rails. nothing much to see here.
+Kicking Ruby and Ruby on Rails tires. nothing much to see here.